-To remove a spare wheel from the carrier either on the rear of the car or in the fenders, first remove the hub cap; then unlock the lock and take it out, using the key as a handle.
+To remove a spare wheel from the carrier either on the rear of the car or in the fenders, first remove the hub cap, then unlock the lock and take it out, using the key as a handle.
 It may be necessary to hold the lock while turning the key.
 Unscrew the clamping nut underneath the lock.
 On cars with the wheel carrier in the rear, the wheel may then be lifted off.
-On cars with fenderwell carriers, however, the clamping knob on the brace rod must first be loosened by turning to the left until the wheel may be cleared from the brace rod and lifted off.
+On cars down until the wheel is held solidly in place.